Definition of Risk Shifting

 The best example of risk shifting is buying an insurance policy.

-Mr N is planning to purchase a car and he also wants to get it insured from an insurance company.
-The insurance company and Mr N will sign a contract of insurance policy wherein the customer is required to pay the premium every year to the insurance company this payment is in a form of compensation to hedge the risk of the asset.
-In future if the Car gets damaged then Mr N can retain the money from the insurance company.
-In this case, the insurance company will pay back the sum insured during the contract.
+Mr. N is planning to purchase a car and wants to get it insured by an insurance company.
+The insurance company and Mr. N will sign a contract of insurance policy wherein the customer must pay the premium every year to the insurance company.
+This payment is in the form of compensation to hedge the risk of the asset.
+In the future, if the Car gets damaged, then Mr. N can retain the money from the insurance company.
+In this case, the insurance company will repay the sum insured during the contract.

 Thus this is one of the best examples of risk shifting.
-The risk has been shifted from Mr N to the Insurance Company by paying a premium every year.
+The risk has been shifted from Mr. N to the Insurance Company by paying a yearly premium.

 Forms of Risk Shifting

-- Outsourcing the Task: The task which is being outsourced by the company to another person or company is one of the classic forms of risk shifting.
-The risk is being transferred to another party which will make sure that the task gets completed on time and also they are liable to solve all queries related to the undergoing projects.
+- Outsourcing the Task: The task being outsourced by the company to another person or company is one of the classic forms of risk shifting.
+The risk is being transferred to another party which will ensure that the task gets completed on time, and they are liable to solve all queries related to the undergoing projects.

-- Investment in Derivatives: Derivatives is a financial instrument which hedges the risk associated with the currency and inventory.
-An individual also use derivatives or speculation for yield enhancement.
+- Investment in Derivatives: Derivatives are financial instrument that hedges the risk associated with the currency and inventory.
+An individual also uses derivatives or speculation for yield enhancement.
 These are one of the best methods of risk shifting or risk management.

 Alternatives of Risk Shifting

-- Risk Management: Risk management is one of the important aspects which are used to manage the risk of the company in many ways.
-The risk shifting is usually associated with negative risk but risk management is a positive aspect.
-Risk management also provides better alignment of resources with no extra risk associated with the process.
-That is why many companies are focusing on this concept to manage their risk so that they can focus on their key areas of operation and thus can help themselves form the downside.
+- Risk Management: Risk management is one of the important aspects used to manage the company’s risk in many ways.
+Shifting is usually associated with negative risk, but risk management is positive.
+Risk management also provides a better alignment of resources with no extra risk associated with the process.
+That is why many companies are focusing on this concept to manage their risk so that they can focus on their key areas of operation and thus can help themselves from the downside.

-- Risk Transfer: Risk transfer is another alternative of risk shifting.
-In this method, the risk is transferred to another party in exchange of some compensation.
+- Risk Transfer: Risk transfer is another alternative to risk shifting.
+In this method, the risk is transferred to another party in exchange for some compensation.
 The best example of risk transfer is an insurance policy.
-The risk is transferred to the Insurance Company and the insured is liable to pay the premium amount and then the risk is transferred.
+The risk is transferred to the Insurance Company, and the insured is liable to pay the premium amount, and then the risk is transferred.

 Advantage